Multiplicative Pacing Equilibria in Auction Markets: Related work

-The closest paper to this one is a groundbreaking paper by \citet{balseiro2017budget}, which was done independently.
-They define equilibria for a variety of budget management procedures, including multiplicative pacing, and prove existence.
-This is related to our existence result later on, although they assume continuous distributions and as a result effectively assume away ties.
-In contrast, we need to pay special attention about how ties are broken; specifically, how much of each item goes to each tied bidder.
+The closest paper to ours is a groundbreaking paper by \citet{balseiro2021budget}, which was written independently.
+They define equilibria for a variety of budget management procedures, including multiplicative pacing, and prove the existence of equilibria.
+This is related to the existence result we provide; the main difference is that they assume independent and continuous valuation distributions and as a result they effectively assume away ties.
+In contrast, we need to pay special attention to how ties are broken; specifically, how much of each good goes to each tied buyer.
 These fractions are a fundamental part of what constitutes an equilibrium in our setting.
 (See the model's description in the next section for a discussion on how to interpret fractions.)
-Ties in the bids are not a measure-zero event in our setting, because pacing parameters will often result in ties even for generic valuations. \citet{balseiro2017budget} introduce an iterative algorithm based on the bidders repeatedly best-responding that is not always guaranteed to converge to equilibrium and evaluate it in experiments.
-We show that in our setting such an algorithm can cycle, give an exact MIP formulation for finding optimal equilibria (also showing that these problems are NP-hard), and evaluate it in experiments.
+Ties in the bids are not a measure-zero event in our setting, because pacing parameters will often result in ties even for generic valuations. \citet{balseiro2021budget} introduce an iterative algorithm based on the buyers repeatedly best-responding that is not always guaranteed to converge to equilibrium and evaluate it in experiments.
+We show that in our setting such an algorithm can cycle, give an exact MIP formulation for finding optimal equilibria (and show that these problems are NP-hard), and evaluate it in experiments.

-\citet{balseiro2017dynamic} study how an individual bidder might adapt their pacing multiplier over time.
-They study a stochastic setting, where each bidder has valuations drawn at each time step independently of time and the other bidders (though they show that they can also support imperfect correlation between bidders under certain technical conditions).
+\citet{balseiro2017dynamic} study how an individual buyer might adapt their pacing multiplier over time.
+They study a stochastic setting, where each buyer has valuations drawn at each time step independently of time and the other buyers (though they show that they can also support imperfect correlation between buyers under certain technical conditions).
 They design regret-minimizing algorithms for their setting, and show asymptotic optimality under adversarial and stationary settings.
 Their setting is different from ours in that it is dynamic, it requires independence of valuations, and it requires the distribution of valuations to be absolutely continuous.
 For these reasons their algorithm is not guaranteed to work in an adaptive variant of our setting.
 Nonetheless, we show in our experimental setting that their algorithm can achieve strong performance when combined with good initial pacing multipliers from solutions to our MIP model.